Publication Date – September 11, 2023

 ---|---|---|

-Large number of DNS Names | This certificate secures more than 25 DNS names, allowing for a greater possibility of malicious use and a larger impact if the certificate is compromised. | Consider reducing the number of DNS names secured by the certificate. |
+Large number of DNS Names: | This certificate contains more than 25 domains, allowing for a greater possibility of malicious use and a larger impact if the certificate is compromised. | Consider reducing the number of domains secured by the certificate to fewer than 25. |

-Symantec CAs will be distrusted in Chrome | The certificate is still trusted in the official Chrome build and in beta, but may be scheduled for distrust. | If your organization has certificates from Symantec Certificate Authorities (CA), check the Chrome release timeline to see if and when your organization should replace its certificates. |
+Symantec CAs will be distrusted in Chrome | The certificate is still trusted in the official Chrome build and in beta, but may be scheduled for distrust. | If your organization has certificates from Symantec certificate authorities (CA), check the Chrome release timeline to see if and when your organization should replace its certificates. |

 FAIR